-- (a) Make any trunk call. - (b) Use any feature excluding outgoing trunk calls. - (c) Press 10 - (d) The trunk number previously dialled will be automatically re-dialled.
+- (a) Make any trunk call. - (b) Use any feature of your KINSMAN but excluding outgoing trunk calls. - (c) Press 10 - (d) The trunk number previously dialled will be automatically re-dialled.

 3.3 Hold

 You can hold three callers at the console simultaneously and carry on with processing other calls.